dalong0514/readnotes/20200201读书笔记/2020082PHP-Objects-Patterns-PracticeR03.md

 | exactly(`$num`) | `$num `calls are made to the corresponding method |
 | at(`$num`) | A call to the corresponding method made at `$num` index (each method call to a mock is recorded and indexed) |

 Having set up the match requirement, I need to specify a method to which it applies.
-For instance, expects() returns an object (PHPUnit\_Framework\_MockObject\_Builder\_InvocationMocker, if you must know) that has a method called method().
+For instance, expects() returns an object (`PHPUnit_Framework_MockObject_Builder_InvocationMocker`, if you must know) that has a method called method().
 I can simply call that with a method name.
 This is enough to get some real mocking done:

 ```php
 $store = $this->getMock("UserStore");